jkeohan/rctr-2-14-22/w08d15/intro-to-testing-in-react.md

 ## Writing Tests for a Counter App

-For this exercise, you will be continue using **TDD** to write the tests first and then the React code to pass them..
+For this exercise, you will be continue using **TDD** to write a failing test first and then the React code to make them pass.

 We want to build a counter app.
 When we press a button, we want a number stored in state to increase, and when we press a second button that number will decrease.
 Given these test requirements, write a React component that passes the following tests.